bitmark-inc/docs/bitmark-references/rpc-communication/rpc-communication.md

 1. Assets.Get - retrieve assets information

-It is necessary to provide asset fingerprints to query asset information, multiple assets information can be retrieved in a rpc call.
+It is necessary to provide array of asset fingerprints to query asset information fingerprints).

 Example shell command: